noaione/yuusha-shoukan-ln/sources/v10/chapter3.md

 should have just told me...
 Magnawell-san would always give me some when I visit him, saying that it’s my allowance, so I had lots of them.

 [...U-Ummm, Lilia-san?
 I could give you some...
 Dragon King’s scales, I mean.
-I- I’ll also give you some fangs!]
+I-I’ll also give you some fangs!]

 [...Erhem.
 Well, I’m sure Kaito-san didn’t mean any harm, and I don’t really intend to scold you that harshly...]